Cognitive Behavioral Therapy for Chronic Pain

 In fact, there’s evidence CBT can help pain patients reduce or even totally avoid the use of addictive opioid drugs.
-That makes cognitive behavioral therapy a non-drug way to fight the opioid epidemic, especially in people who have non-cancer pain, according to a report in the Journal of Psychiatric Practice by psychiatrists Muhammad Hassan Majeed, MD, of Natchaug Hospital in Hartford , Conn., and Donna M. Sudak, MD, of Drexel University College of Medicine.
+That makes cognitive behavioral therapy a non-drug way to fight the opioid epidemic, especially in people who have non-cancer pain, according to a report in the Journal of Psychiatric Practice by Drexel University psychiatrists Muhammad Hassan Majeed, MD, and Donna M. Sudak, MD.

 What is cognitive behavioral therapy?

 CBT treatment involves a therapist, usually a psychologist, working with a patient to change behaviors, such as facing fears instead of avoiding them or using drugs or alcohol to cover them up.
-The therapy has been shown to help a host of problems, including depression, anxiety, post-traumatic stress disorder, and alcohol and drug addiction — and now chronic pain,
+The therapy has been shown to help many problems, including depression, anxiety, post-traumatic stress disorder, and alcohol and drug addiction — and now chronic pain.

 "Cognitive behavioral therapy is a useful and empirically based method of treatment for pain disorders that can decrease reliance on the excessive use of opiates," Hassan and Sudak concluded in their study.